-Home Work Enabling Environment Regulatory harmonisation for registration of veterinary products
+Home Work Enabling environment Regulatory harmonisation for registration of veterinary products

 Improving Access to Quality Veterinary Products Through Better Regulation

 High prevalence of livestock diseases is a major constraint to increasing farmers’ incomes and enhancing agricultural development, food security and resilience.
-Availability and accessibility of high-quality veterinary medicines are considered key to combating animal diseases and helping to curb economic losses, however, registering veterinary medicines in Africa through the currently established processes is cumbersome and time consuming.
+Availability and accessibility of high-quality veterinary medicines are considered key to combating animal diseases and helping to curb economic losses, however, registering veterinary medicines in Africa through the currently established processes is cumbersome and time-consuming.
 Additionally, there is no overarching framework or governance structure for cooperation between agencies responsible for veterinary medicines in Africa.

 Improving the registration system for veterinary medicines across nations and harmonising the requirements will simplify the process, save time and resources, and help to ensure the quality, safety, and efficacy of veterinary products.
 This will also increase products’ availability, contributing to improved animal health and livestock production.
 The project includes the following key workstreams:

-• Evaluating the potential for a sub-Saharan Africa governance structure to improve access to high quality veterinary medicines through better regulation.
+• Evaluating the potential for a sub-Saharan Africa governance structure to improve access to high-quality veterinary medicines through better regulation.

 • Piloting and promoting uptake at regional and global level of a self-assessment tool for regulators to objectively assess and strengthen regulatory capacity for veterinary medicines.